 2.2.5 Employment d) accessory retail commercial uses incorporating transparent windows will be encouraged at grade at Major Transit Station Areas for buildings directly fronting Hurontario Street e) in order to achieve a continuous street wall, new development will have a minimum 80 percent of any lot frontage along Hurontario Street within Major Transit Station Areas and 66 percent in areas beyond, occupied with a building or buildings.
 In the case of lots with multiple street frontages, priority will be given to establishing a continuous street wall along Hurontario Street.
 This continuous street wall condition will wrap around the corner at major intersections.
-Relevant Policies: 2.2.5.1: Economic development and competitiveness will be promoted by making more efficient use of employment areas, planning to better connect areas with high employment densities to transit and integrating and aligning land use planning and economic development goals and strategies.
+Relevant Policies: 2.2.5.1: Economic development and competitiveness will be promoted by makin more efficient use of employment areas, planning to better connect areas with high employment densities to transit and integra and aligning land use planning and econom development goals and strategies.
 2.2.5.2: Major office will be directed to major transit station areas.
-2.2.5.3: Retail and office uses will be directed to locations that support active transportation and have existing or planned transit.
-2.2.5.4: In planning for employment, development of a transit-supportive built form will be facilitated.
-2.2.5.7: Plan for employment areas by prohibiting residential uses; prohibiting or limiting other sensitive land uses that are not ancillary to the primary employment use; and, prohibiting major retail uses.
-2.2.5.13: Upper-tier municipalities will establish minimum density targets for employment areas that reflect opportunities for intensification on sites that support active transportation and are served by existing or planned transit; and will be implemented through official plan policies and designations and zoning by-laws.
-5.1.8: Mississauga will protect employment lands to allow for a diversity of employment uses.
-Section 5.3: Corporate Centres are Intensification Areas.
+2.2.5.3: Retail and office uses will be direct to locations that support active transportation and have existing or planned transit.
+2.2.5.4: In planning for employment, development of a transit-supportive built for will be facilitated.
+2.2.5.7: Plan for employment areas by prohibiting residential uses; prohibiting or limiting other sensitive land uses that are not ancillary to the primary employment use; are prohibiting major retail uses.
+2.2.5.13: Upper-tier municipalities will estate minimum density targets for employment at that reflect opportunities for intensification of sites that support active transportation and served by existing or planned transit; and we be implemented through official plan policies and designations and zoning by-laws.
+Areas.
 Corporate Centres will be planned to achieve compact transit supportive development at greater employment densities, particularly near higher order transit stations, and will include a mix of higher density employment uses.
 Residential uses and new major retail developments will not be permitted in Corporate Centres.
 Land uses that support commuter needs and support the use of nearby higher order transit facilities in off-peak travel times will be encouraged.
 Character Area policies will address the mix of business uses and density requirements within each Corporate Centre.
 5.5.10: Major office development will be encouraged to locate within the Downtown, Major Nodes, Corporate Centres, Intensification Corridors and Major Transit Station Areas.
 Section 10.1: Transit supportive development with compact built form and minimal surface parking will be encouraged in Corporate Centres, Major Transit Station Areas and Corridors.
 Residential uses will not be prohibited within Corporate Centres.
-Section 10.2: Major office development will be encouraged to locate within the Downtown, Major Nodes, Corporate Centres and Intensification Corridors.
-Within Intensification Areas, ground floor retail uses are encouraged within office buildings.
-Mississauga Official Plan Corporate Centre policies require transit-supportive uses.
+Section 10.2: Major office development will be encouraged to locate within the Downtown, Major Mississauga Official Plan Corporate Centre policies require transit-supportive uses.
 These uses are listed in the Official Plan and reflected in this zoning amendment.
 Retail uses are permitted at-grade to support office employees and contribute to the animation of Hurontario Street.